Tennis: Medvedev's winning run ends in defeat by Chardy

-PARIS (Reuters) - Fourth seed Daniil Medvedev suffered a shock defeat by home favorite Jeremy Chardy on a bad day for Russians at the Paris Masters on Tuesday.
+PARIS (Reuters) - Fourth seed Daniil Medvedev suffered a shock defeat by home favorite Jeremy Chardy on a bad day for Russians at the Paris Masters on Tuesday but Alexander Zverev boosted his chances of qualifying for the ATP Finals.

-Medvedev, who will make his debut at the ATP Finals next month after a barnstorming season, lost for the first time since the U.S. Open final, going down 4-6 6-2 6-4.
+Medvedev, who will make his debut at the ATP Finals in London next month after a barnstorming season, lost for the first time since the U.S. Open final, going down 4-6 6-2 6-4.

 Earlier defending champion Karen Khachanov was bundled out by Germany’s Jan-Lennard Struff, losing 7-6(5) 3-6 7-5.

 The 29-year-old Struff finished off the eighth seed with a superb smash from the baseline.
+Defeat ruled Khachanov out of the running for the ATP Finals.

 Medvedev was on a nine-match winning run taking in St Petersburg and Shanghai where he took his tally of titles this season to four, but he came up against an inspired Chardy.